Soumyaunhale04/Library-Management-System-java/src/README.md

 📘 Library Management System (Java OOP Project)

-A simple console-based Library Management System implemented in Java, designed to demonstrate strong understanding of Object-Oriented Programming (OOP) concepts such as classes, objects, encapsulation, method overriding, and the use of TreeMap for efficient and sorted data storage.
+A simple console-based Library Management System implemented in Java, designed to demonstrate a strong understanding of Object-Oriented Programming (OOP) concepts such as classes, objects, encapsulation, method overriding, and the use of TreeMap for efficient and sorted data storage.

 This project is ideal for learning Java fundamentals and showcasing OOP knowledge for internship applications.

-🚀 Features:
+🚀 Features

 ✔ Add new books

 ✔ Issue books

 ✔ Return books

 ✔ Remove books (only if not issued)

-✔ Show all books (sorted by ID automatically using TreeMap) ✔ Prevent duplicate book IDs
+✔ Show all books (sorted by ID automatically using TreeMap)

+✔ Prevent duplicate book IDs

 ✔ Clean and reusable OOP architecture

 🧠 OOP Concepts Used